jrgranadoswest/ocatan/README.md

 python main.py -p HVRR
 ```
 This command will run a saved game from file, that was saved in a previous run of
 the program.
-Note that we use the '-a' argument to have it automatically play
+Note that we use the `-a` argument to have it automatically play
 through the entire game for our review, rather than the default of waiting for
 us to click "End Turn" in the frontend to step through the game.
 ```